 With the revolution brought by the deep infusion of information and Technology in the world, every aspect of life has been affected or changed.
 The same is true in the case of feminist movements.

 In the past, the feminists in the persuasion of their agenda, demands, or cause, chose the path of strikes, street marches, or public demonstrations.
 However, today feminists are widely employing the internet tool to further their demands en masse, and that too with a deep impact on their movement.

 Thus, with the advancement of the internet and social media, the feminist movement has entered into a new phase or wave, commonly known as the Fourth Wave of Feminism.
 This wave is believed to have started in the year 2012 and is still in continuation.

 To understand how the fourth wave actually works; it is the daily based observation that today a campaign starts with hashtag # on social media and takes a moment in becoming a headline in news channels and newspapers following a swift response by the authorities.
 Many such examples can be quoted and will be quoted later in the article.

 In the past, not all women were able to participate in street walks, public demonstrations, or protests to speak against injustices they face, due to multitudinous socioeconomic barriers.
-However, today women of every stratum are able to conveniently participate and raise voices against their issues through social media.
+However, today women of every stratum are able to conveniently participate and raise their voices against their issues through social media.

-In other words, women have become more vocal in highlighting injustices and inequalities and other social issues like domestic violence, sexual harassment, threats, and bullying, rape, etc.
+In other words, women have become more vocal in highlighting injustices and inequalities and other social issues like domestic violence, sexual harassment, threats, bullying, rape, etc.

-In recent years, a powerful #Metoo campaign had started that resulted in highlighting a plethora of cases of sexual harassment and domestic violence in Pakistan.
+In recent years, a powerful #Metoo campaign started that resulted in highlighting a plethora of cases of sexual harassment and domestic violence in Pakistan.
 To understand the effectiveness of feminist campaigns via social media, it is pertinent to mention that every highlighted case on social media was followed by swift action by relevant authorities.